 Overnight town McMinnville

 Today you have the choice of riding anything from an easy cruise to a real epic.
-Whichever way you choose, you’ll enjoy some spectacular scenery on the slopes of Mount Hood.
+Whichever way you choose, you’ll enjoy some spectacular scenery on the slopes of Mount Hood

 Distance: 30 miles with 950 ft of climbing

 Leisure riders will join the ride described above after the main descent, in the small town of Parkdale.
-Parkdale is also a good place for lunch.
+Parkdale is also a good place for lunch

-Distance: 20 miles with 920 ft of climbing
+Distance:20 miles with 920 ft

-Distance: 50 miles with 3000 ft
+Distance: 50 miles with 3000 ft of climbing

-Distance: 65 miles with 5600 ft
+Distance: 65 miles with 5,600 ft of climbing

 Overnight town: Hood River